Best Black Mirror Episodes

 Prime Minister Michael Callow faces a shocking dilemma when Princess Susannah, a much-loved member of the Royal Family, is kidnapped.

-An American traveler short on cash signs up to test a revolutionary new gaming system, but soon can't tell where the hoot game ends and reality begins.
+An American traveler short on cash signs up to test a revolutionary new gaming system but soon can't tell where the game ends and reality begins.

 Extremely good and original.
-You will feel emotionally connected to the protagonist on the entire episode.
+You will feel emotionally connected to the protagonist throughout the entire episode.

 Future soldiers Stripe (Malachi Kirby) and Raiman (Madeline Brewer) must protect frightened villagers from an infestation of vicious feral mutants.
 Technologically, they have the edge - but will that help them survive?